Mental health referrals

 - If you prefer to receive primary medical care or counseling services off campus (or at home)

-- Talk with your Cornell Health provider, or
+- Talk with your Cornell Health medical provider, or

 - Speak with a member of our Referrals nursing team (call 607-255-5155)